ArcXeon/Meesho-Data-Challenge/README.md

 ---
 ### Improvements Needed

-- Our PyramidVisionTransformer V2_b2 ,
+- Our PyramidVisionTransformer V2_b2 was not able to perform better on some attributes (eg : fine grained attributes of sarees ) , so  we tried to use Swin Transformer

 ---